 Next, I connect GearBubble Dropship Integration to this store so that when I get an order, GearBubble will start making the item and ship it to my customer automatically.

 Again, I automate everything.
-No need to worry about product production or fulfilment.
+No need to worry about product production or fulfillment.
 GearBubble does it all for me.

 It also takes just ONE click to upload a product from GearBubble to Shopify.

 I asked my VA to do this for me.
 It took just a few days to send all my products to my Shopify store.

 Next time, when my VA uploads a new product to my GearBubble account, I ask her to upload it to this store, too.

 Next, I need to do basic on-page SEO for this store.

 This is not too difficult.
 I Googled and found a good article about SEO and eCommerce written by Neil Patel.

 So I just followed what the SEO expert said.

 I started by setting up the appearance of my store.